kagrant001/notesEloqJS/notes.md

   static from(arg) {
     let isIterable = false;
+    /*
-    //checking if our arg is null or undefined, then checks if the type of the Symbol.iterator of arg is equal to a function since the value is a zero-argument FUNCTION that will return an object if (arg == null) {
+    checking if our arg is null or undefined, then checks if the type of the Symbol.iterator of arg is equal to a function since the value is a zero-argument FUNCTION that will return an object */
+    if (arg == null) {
       isIterable = false;
     } else if (typeof arg[Symbol.iterator] === 'function') {